The Coolant Guild

 What Happens When the Competent Document the Incompetent?

-The Guild uses institutional competence to document institutional failure.
 Every suppressed maintenance report that gets distributed is a record of a corporation choosing profit over safety.
 Every cascade warning that beats the corporate detection system is proof that the corporate system is inadequate.
+The Guild uses institutional competence to document institutional failure — building a parallel archive one timestamped report at a time.

 Two settled cases.
 Three pending.
 The documentation accumulates.
-The question is whether documentation becomes accountability or whether the institutions find a way to make the documentation disappear along with the people who created it.
+The question is whether documentation becomes accountability or whether the institutions find a way to make the records disappear along with the people who created them.

 Diplomatic Posture